IamTheFij/alfred-yubico-auth/README.md

 Building requires [`mage`](https://magefile.org/)

 To see all targets and their descriptions, run `mage -l`.
+The most basic ones are as follows:

+* `mage install`: Build and install into your local machine for testing
+* `mage dist`: Build bundle for distribution

 ## Credits